 Looking to try your hand at converting a canvas into a masterpiece?
 Get to a Cocktails & Canvas event at Creative 360 Stage, Studios & Gallery in Midland or a Sip ‘n' Swirl Painting Workshop at Studio 23/The Arts Center in Bay City for a guided lesson.
 You can pick the picture to create, and bring your own libations to enjoy as you learn!

-Located in-town, but back along the banks of Lake Linden, a passerby might miss this cultural gem.
+Located in-town, but back along the banks of Lake Linton, a passerby might miss this cultural gem.
 Locals know, however, that the bamboo gates mark the entrance into this serene wonderland of weeping cherry trees, Japanese art and the only authentic tea house in the Midwest (not to mention, one of the most authentic in all of North America): the Japanese Cultural Center and Tea House.

 Step into the traditional sukiya (rustic) style teahouse for an unforgettable Authentic Japanese Tea Ceremony, and discover occasional classes in origami, bonsai, and Japanese calligraphy.
 Konnichiwa!
 (Hello, in Japanese!)

 Set aside due time to appreciate the Marshall M. Fredericks Sculpture Museum, housed in the Arbury Fine Arts Center on the campus of Saginaw Valley State University.
-At this free museum, discover a unique collection of more than two thousand works that span the 70-year career of Detroit-based public sculptor Marshall M. Fredericks (1908-1998).
+At this free museum, discover a unique collection of more than 200 works that span the 70-year career of Detroit-based public sculptor Marshall M. Fredericks (1908-1998).

 Known nationally and internationally for his impressive and monumental figurative sculpture, public memorials, fountains, portraits, and medals, this permanent exhibit is furthered by The Sculpture Garden, Sculptor's Studio (an installation of Frederick's artifacts) and the changing exhibitions gallery, as well.